-CBR began over 30 years ago with Professors John R. Skalski and James J. Anderson, providing robust statistical analyses, forecast models, and online databases to support fish, wildlife, and resource managers in the Columbia River Basin.
-In recent years, the center has expanded its services and research to the Central Valley of California.
-In 2021, Drs.
-Rebecca A. Buchanan and Jennifer L. Gosselin assumed Co-Directorship of CBR.
+CBR began over 30 years ago with Professors John R. Skalski and James J. Anderson, providing robust quantitative analyses online to support fish, wildlife, and resource managers with research design and interpretations of monitoring results in the Columbia Basin.
+In recent years, the research center has expanded its services and research to the Central Valley of California.
+Drs.
+Rebecca A. Buchanan and Jennifer L. Gosselin are the current Co-Directors of CBR.

 The applied ecological research under the direction of Dr. Buchanan focuses on statistical methods and mark-recapture tagging studies, primarily for salmonid stocks in the Columbia River Basin and California's Central Valley.
 We develop study designs and new statistical methods for assessing all parts of tagging studies and support managers in interpreting study results.
 Our goal is to ensure that tagging studies are conducted with the best available design and analysis by providing sample size guidance, statistical consultation, and analytical software.
 We also provide statistical analysis and interpretation of life-cycle information on the Web for monitoring and evaluation of salmonid stocks.